 Brian McCloskey

-My wife Karen and I reside along the seacoast just north of Boston.
-My previous experiences with TDA were riding GART tour in 2021; riding a section of the 2023 NA Epic from Banff to Helena last fall; pedaling across Rajasthan Province on the Hippie Trail and most recently riding in the Himalayas.
-We are looking forward to reuniting with some of our GART friends and meeting some new riders to share this adventure with in Italy.
+My wife Karen and I reside along the seacoast north of Boston.
+I've previously enjoyed experiences with TDA riding sections of the GART tour in 2021; a section of the 2023 NA Epic from Banff to Helena last fall; pedaling across Rajasthan Province on the Hippie Trail last February and most recently riding on TDA's Trans Himalaya.
+As always I am looking forward to reuniting with old friends and exploring new and exciting landscapes and cultures.

 SEE